iamhll/hardware_programming_languages_and_its_practices/source/pj_example_c_model/document/description/rst_xkmsc/source/C00_beforeEverything/index.rst

    .. image:: VSCode_step6.png
       :width: 800

-#. press F5 to run gdb (it seems WSL doesnot support gdb)
+#. press F5 to run gdb (it seems WSL1 does not support gdb. to fix it, you can update it to WSL2 with "wsl --update" in "Windows PowerShell" environment)

    .. image:: VSCode_step7.png
       :width: 800